 The following information is needed to complete the Congestion Levy Exemption Claim Form 1, but refer to the form for specific instructions:

-- Your business details, including ABN/ACN and State Revenue Office numbers.
+- Your business details, including ABN/ACN and State Revenue Office customer numbers.

 - Addresses of any car park spaces on which an exemption is being claimed.

 - The type and number of exemptions being claimed.